310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Sora %}
 Yes!
 Today was very fun!
-Sora got to see lots and lots of new things!
+Sora got to see lots and lots of new things~! ♪
 {% endbubble %}

 {% bubble Hinata %}
 Umm… I see Anzu-san crouching down in the corner over there… Is she okay?

-Is it because there aren’t enough helping hands for the live show… like, not enough advertisement?
+Is it 'cause there aren’t enough helping hands for the live show… Like, not enough advertisement?
 Should we help?

 Whenever Anzu-san isn’t looking upbeat, the reason is pretty much always work-related.
 {% endbubble %}